theodi/orpi-corpus/README.md

 Finally, the data is saved as a CSV file.

+Note: the header of ORR's station usage estimate Excel file contains carriage returns; these need being removed when converting the file to CSV.

 ###Licence

 The trains schedule and arrival data are sourced from the [Network Rail "Data Feeds" service](https://datafeeds.networkrail.co.uk).
 As a result, the data produced by *orpi-nrod-store* contains information of Network Rail Infrastructure Limited licensed under the following licence [http://www.networkrail.co.uk/data-feeds/terms-and-conditions/](http://www.networkrail.co.uk/data-feeds/terms-and-conditions/).